OFFICE OF THE SELECTBOARD

 CALL TO ORDER

 Edee Edwards called the meeting to order at 2:17pm.
-This meeting is remote-hybrid.
-Selectboard member Karen Christofferson was also present with Secretary Assistant Emily Dow taking minutes.
-There were quite a number of members of the public present in person or remotely.
+Selectboard member Karen Christofferson, Randy Pike, and Rhonda Ashcraft were also present with Secretary Assistant Emily Dow taking minutes.
+There were numerous members of the public present in person or remotely.

 CHANGES AND ADDITIONS TO THE AGENDA